 - Appearing to not listen when spoken to.

-The biology behind why the inattentive type of ADHD occurs more in women has to do with the structure in the brain called the hippocampus, which plays an important in learning and memory.
-This brain structure is filled with estrogen receptors, which are activated by estrogen.
+The biology behind why the inattentive type of ADHD is more common in females has to do with a structure in the brain called the hippocampus.
+It plays an important in learning and memory.
+The hippocampus has lots of estrogen receptors, which are activated by estrogen.
 The more estrogen, the better the hippocampus can function.

-As a result, the progression of ADHD symptoms is often directly related to fluctuating estrogen levels that occur throughout life and especially during menopause.
+As a result, the progression of ADHD symptoms is often directly related to ebb and flow of estrogen levels that occur throughout life.
+And this remains true during perimenopause and menopause as well.

 The connection between ADHD and menopause